Ronald-dor/ron/NOTES_FOR_FIREBASE_DEPLOYMENT.md

 *   **`.firebaserc`**: Associates your local project with your Firebase project.
     *   **Action Required:** You MUST replace `<YOUR_FIREBASE_PROJECT_ID>` in this file with your actual Firebase Project ID.
 You can find this ID in your Firebase project settings.
 *   **`firebase.json`**: Configures Firebase Hosting.
 It's set up to use Firebase's framework-aware deployment for Next.js.
+It also includes settings for the backend resources.
 *   **`.gitignore`**: Updated to ignore Firebase-specific files and common Next.js build artifacts.

 ## Deployment Steps